Brand New Colors Start with Systems Grounding →

 Tool Architecture + Automation Blueprint

 What each tool is for, where data lives, what automation should enforce, and what must remain human judgment.
-A clear picture of what to automate, in what order, and why — so Stage 3 doesn’t build on chaos.
+So Stage 3 doesn't build on chaos.

 10 — Constraint Map + Progression